-Gold is a physical asset that is accumulated, rather than consumed.
+Gold is a physical asset that is accumulated rather than consumed.
 As a result, virtually all the gold that has ever been mined still exists today in one form or another.
-Metals Focus Gold Focus 2016, published by Metals Focus, a precious metals research consultancy based in London, estimates that existing above-ground stocks of gold amounted to in excess of 180,000 tonnes (approximately 5.8 billion ounces) at the end of 2015.1
+Gold Focus 20191 estimates that existing above-ground stocks of gold totaled approximately 191,000 tonnes (approximately 6 billion ounces) at the end of 2018.

-WORLD GOLD SUPPLY AND DEMAND (2011-2015)
+WORLD GOLD SUPPLY AND DEMAND (2014-2018)

-The following table sets forth a summary of the world gold supply and demand for the last 5 years.
-It is based on information reported in the Metals Focus Gold Focus 2016.
+The following table is a summary of the world gold supply and demand for the past 5 years.
+It is based on information reported in the Gold Focus 2019.